 A story can be the best companion, if you are a listener.
-If from childhood you had the good luck, the time, the solitude and the books to take you away, to transport you to a place more real than the one you lived in, you had a gift, a means of escape.
-You also had a yearning to stay there, with that voice, that true companion who seemed to share your world, almost to be you, while the every day workaday world was the one that became unreal.
+If from childhood you had the good luck, the time, the solitude and the books to take you away, to transport you to a place that felt more real than the one you lived in, you had a gift, a means of escape.
+The temptation was the yearning to stay there, with that voice, that true companion who seemed to share your world, almost to be you, while the everyday, the workaday world was the one that became unreal.

 For John Brown, a true companion, learning to fly.